 It’s always amazing how interested people are in the stories behind apps and new mobile device innovations, and by telling your developer’s story, you can help build hype for your release and get people talking about the thought processes that went into it.

-This is why explaining your ideas and intentions is such a key part of a developer’s story – it’s the part which really gets people’s imaginations firing.
+This is why explaining your ideas and intentions is such a key part of a developer’s story – it’s the part that really gets people’s imaginations firing.
 Make sure you take your readers on a journey: where did the concept for your app come from?
 Was it inspired by some faults you found in existing apps?
 Was it inspired by a development in the industry or society as a whole?
 Is it intended to help customers purchase items, or is it intended to create deeper, more lasting change?
 These are all questions you could be answering in your developer’s story.

 Remember: Avoid Technical Jargon